david-kariuki/vmware-host-modules-builder-cli/README.md

 # linux-vmware-host-modules-builder
 This shell script downloads, builds and installs `Vmware` host modules for your Linux `Vmware`.
->The downloaded host modules are maintained by Michal Kubeček(https://github.com/mkubecek/vmware-host-modules)

 The script will download the required `vmmnet` and `vmmon` for your `Vmware` version then build and install them for you.